 Ironically, this most common form of nonbacterial fish poisoning around the world remains a mystery to most people — including those who particularly need to know: saltwater anglers.

 And while few might know about ciguatera (pronounced sigWAHterra), no one who’s ever contracted the ailment, symptoms of which can recur for years, will ever forget it.

-“A living hell” — that’s the phrase that Palm Beach Post staff writer Kevin Deutsch used to describe the “agony at sea” that a group of anglers went through for eight days after eating a meal of delicious yellowfin grouper.
-“Stuck out at sea, the men wasted away for eight days before feeling well enough to venture back,” the reporter writes.
+“A living hell” — that’s the phrase that Kevin Deutsch used to describe the “agony at sea” that a group of anglers went through for eight days after eating a meal of delicious yellowfin grouper.
+“Stuck out at sea, the men wasted away for eight days before feeling well enough to venture back,” he wrote in a Palm Beach Post story.
 He quotes one angler, who dropped 14 pounds, as saying, “It was the worst I ever felt” and “If I touched anything cold, it burned my skin.”

-A Texas woman who contracted ciguatera fish poisoning told msnbc.com that the symptoms were “horrible.
+A Texas woman who contracted ciguatera fish poisoning told news outlets that the symptoms were “horrible.
 I couldn’t walk on the tile floor; it felt like it was burning me.”

 Nervous System Gone Haywire

 “It was a great lunch,” recalls Julian Pepperell of his coral trout dinner in a northeastern Australian restaurant.
 He rates the colorful Indo-Pacific grouper as “one of the best-eating (and highest-priced) fish on the reef.”